elevate0123/CSE/5 Sociology/Paper 1/02 Sociology as Science.md

 3. #ED - Study of Social Facts as these can be seen objectively
 4. Discovery of Cause-Effect relationship while studying phenomena
 5. Use of #SM similar to Natural sciences. #ED used statistical techniques for suicide study
-6. Focus was on Empiricism and rejected commonsensical speculation
+6. Focus was on Empiricism and rejected common sensical speculation
 7. Formulation of grand theories and universality of laws & principles was prime motive
 8. Predictability of Social events based on existing knowledge and theory was essential. #Comte - Law of social organisation to predict future events
 9. Used Deductive approaches - Generalise - Nomothetic
 10. Sociological knowledge should be Testable.
-True Knowledge is the one which can be tested
+True Knowledge is the one which can be tested  #features

 Human Behaviour & working of society is predictable and so it can be quantified in concrete terms.
-Positivists make deterministic and predictive statements about the social factors
+Positivists make deterministic and predictive statements about the social factors  #conclusion

 ### Criticism - Inherent Limitations
 1. Phenomenologists Peter #Berger - Facts never fall from sky, but develop in a particular context